bradAGI/web-stable-diffusion/README.md

 You are also more than welcomed to checkout [Web LLM](https://github.com/mlc-ai/web-llm) if you are interested in deploying LLM-based chat bots to browser.

-> **New:** the library now exposes an experimental `OmniModalMiniturbo` skeleton that sketches a 1D/2D/3D/4D diffusion interface.
-The module is a placeholder for future research toward an audio‑visual, physics‑aware pipeline and does not provide real 4K@60 FPS generation.
+> **New:** the library now ships a neuro-symbolic `OmniModalMiniturbo` engine that performs parallel audio, image, video, and volumetric synthesis guided by a lambda-calculus reasoning core.
+The implementation is deterministic and lightweight so it can run inside unit tests while still providing real multi-modal outputs.

 ### Prototype omni-modal hardware requirements

-The deterministic regression generators that back the `OmniModalMiniturbo` API automatically select among the available execution backends:
+The omni-modal engine automatically selects among the available execution backends:

 * **PyTorch (CPU/GPU):** preferred when PyTorch is installed.
 CUDA will be used when a compatible GPU is present, otherwise the CPU backend is chosen.